seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 It is some meteor that the sun exhales,
 To be to thee this night a torch-bearer,
 And light thee on thy way to Mantua:
-Therefore stay yet; thou need’st not to be gone.
+Therefore stay yet; thou need'st not to be gone.

 **ROMEO**
-Let me be ta’en, let me be put to death;
+Let me be ta'en, let me be put to death;
 I am content, so thou wilt have it so.
-I’ll say yon grey is not the morning’s eye,
+I'll say yon grey is not the morning's eye,
-’Tis but the pale reflex of Cynthia’s brow;
+'Tis but the pale reflex of Cynthia's brow;
 Nor that is not the lark, whose notes do beat
 The vaulty heaven so high above our heads:
 I have more care to stay than will to go:
 Come, death, and welcome!
 Juliet wills it so.
-How is’t, my soul? let’s talk; it is not day.
+How is't, my soul? let's talk; it is not day.

 **JULIET**
 It is, it is: hie hence, be gone, away!